 Very obvious warning regarding SPOILERS for Underdogs.
 Do not read this prologue until you have finished the original novel!

-With a swipe of his keycard and a green LED, Iain Marshall was granted access to the Experiment Chamber.
-Inside, he found that his allies had beaten him to it.
-New London’s Head of Military had arrived third, behind its Chief of Scientific Research and a fourteen-year-old assassin.
+With a swipe of his keycard and the flicker of a green LED, Oliver Roth was granted access to the Experiment Chamber.
+The teenage assassin found himself in the same room as Iain Marshall, New London’s Head of Military, and Nathaniel Pearce, its Chief of Scientific Research.
+Only Grant himself was missing.

-‘Evening, Iain,’ said Nathaniel Pearce with shallow sarcasm.
-It was not evening at all – barely seven in the morning – but Pearce took every opportunity to point out his colleague’s faults, including lateness.
-Oliver Roth smirked, his menacing visage blending with the tiredness in his eyes.
+‘Evening, Oliver,’ said Nathaniel Pearce with shallow sarcasm.
+It was barely seven in the morning, but Pearce took every opportunity to point out his colleagues’ faults, including lateness.

 ‘Is the subject ready?’
-Marshall asked, spotting the figure behind the glass.
+Roth asked, spotting the figure behind the glass.

 ‘He doesn’t look it,’ replied Pearce, taking a sip of coffee from a mug which read ‘smart-arse and proud of it’ in big bold letters.
 ‘Not that it matters.’

-Marshall glanced to his left.
-Oliver Roth was impatient, his back leant against the wall and his foot tapping an erratic beat on the metal floor.
+Roth glanced to his left.
+Iain Marshall was predictably impatient, his hands in his pockets and his top lip beginning to quiver.
 Nathaniel Pearce wore his usual creepy smile, perhaps a little too entertained by his own work.

 ‘AME is four months ahead of schedule,’ Pearce replied.
 ‘You can wait another minute.’

-Don’t say that like you’re proud, Marshall thought towards him.
-If it weren’t for Ewan West stealing our plans from that officers’ sector, Nick wouldn’t have ordered you to speed up the research.
-Dr McCormick and his special needs kids have had three weeks to plan their next move.
+Don’t say that like you’re proud, Roth thought.
+If it weren’t for Ewan West stealing our plans from that officers’ sector, Nick wouldn’t have made you speed up the research.
+McCormick and his special needs kids have had three weeks to plan their next move.

 Special needs kids.
-It may have been true, but Marshall used the phrase to insult his enemies rather than underestimate them.
-After all, they had lasted almost a year outside the Citadel without detection, and three weeks earlier they had burned New London’s clone factory to the ground (with the help of Shannon Grant, of course).
-Thanks to them the ageing clone population was in decline, propped up only by imported soldiers from other Citadels.
+It may have been true, but Roth used the phrase to insult his enemies rather than underestimate them.
+Thanks to their efforts in April, New London’s glorious clone factory had become a burned-out ash pit which hadn’t grown a soldier in three weeks.
+Those ‘special needs kids’ were the reason why the ageing clone population was in steep decline, only propped up by imported soldiers from other Citadels.

-The phone rang at the side of the desk.
-Before Pearce could pick up the handset, Marshall pushed the speakerphone button to allow himself and Roth into the discussion too.
+The phone rang at the side of the desk, and Marshall picked up the handset.
+Without seeking permission, Roth pushed the speakerphone button to allow himself and Pearce into the discussion too.

-‘Iain,’ came a lively voice through the speaker.
+‘Iain,’ came a lively voice through the speakerphone.

 It was the voice of Nicholas Grant.